 Government and regulatory bodies

-Ongoing monitoring of regulatory activity relevant to Colgate, face-to-face meetings
+Ongoing monitoring of regulatory activity relevant to Colgate, meetings and engagement through trade associations.

-Quarterly direct inquiries and feedback, face-to-face meetings, participation in boards, advisory councils and partnership programs, reporting and disclosure expectations
+Quarterly direct inquiries and feedback, virtual and in-person meetings, participation in boards, advisory councils and partnership programs, reporting and disclosure expectations.

 Industry trade associations